smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 5)  The field `Compare_Summary` in the first column of the result set and gives an overall summary if the record matches between the two tables.

-6)  The result set also has information on which fields do not exist in its partner table, distinct counts, etc….
+6)  The result set also has information on which fields do not exist in its partner table, distinct counts, etc.….

 7)  To best understand the SQL generated from the script, review the SQL statement in the table `#SQLStatementFinal`.